DCS Control Loops: PID Control for Boiler Drum Level

 Example Visualization:

-- Feedback loop ensuring real-time adjustments.
+- Feedback loop ensures continuous correction.

 Benefits of PID Control for Boiler Drum